MohMost87/Big-Data-Micro-Master-AdelaideX-/Big Data Fundmentals/The four Vs of big data/README.md

 # Mathematical Solution: Required System Reliability

+Consider a facial recognition system that is used in an airport.
+This system has cameras that collect images of people's faces and analyzes them against a database of known criminals.
+There is a 0.01% chance a person who is not a criminal is flagged as a criminal.

+Hint: You want to calculate the False Positive rate expected, and then find the inverse percentage.

+How reliable does the facial recognition system have to be such that on average it does not observe more than 20 false positives within a sample of 10 million people processed?
+Calculate the reliability as a percentage value.

 To find the required reliability of the facial recognition system, we calculate the maximum allowable false positive rate that results in no more than 20 false alarms for a population of 10 million people, and then determine its inverse percentage.

 ---